finnsterfran/Gymmies-Milestone-1-Project---Frannie-Yip/README.md

 * added alt text to the images for accessibility
 * fixed social media links at footer.
 Linked were not full url address so they did not link properly.

-#### Deployment
-In Github, I took these steps to deploy my website:
-* in the 'Repository', clicked on this project
-* went into 'Settings' and scrolled down to 'Github pages'
-* under 'Source', selected 'branch: 'main'', 'root', 'save'

 #### Commit 9
 * fixed path to include . in front because the images would not load on webpage